chelsilarious/AutoDiff/docs/milestone1.md

 ![node_class.png](images/node_class.png)

-A `node` instance will store the vairables in the graph as nodes.
+A `Node` instance will store the variables in the graph as nodes.
 Each node will have `primal` and `tangent` as their attribute to store the primal and tangent trace.
-It will have basic arithmatic operations such as `sin`, `cos`, and `add`, `sub` with overrode methods for dual number.
+It will have basic arithmatic operations such as `sin`, `cos`, and `add`, `sub` with overridden methods for dual numbers.

 #### External Dependencies